 Please include name and (if applicable) website address.

-- Program guide description – Up to 300 characters including spaces (If your gallery is accepted, this will be printed in the Program Guide)
+- Program Guide description – Limit 50 words (If your gallery is accepted, this will be printed in the Program Guide)

 - Images – Exactly 10 images are required; one of which is to be of the booth display.
 The other images are to be representative of works to be shown.
 If a booth display image is not available please include a rendering of the proposed design.